gbeckers/Darr/docs/tutorialraggedarray.rst

 axis, but a fixed length second axis of 2.
 It is said to have an 'atom' shape of (2,).

-You might think that the above list of lists in Python is sufficient to represent ragged arrays, but computationally this is very inefficient when arrays are large.
-For the same reason people use NumPy arrays instead of Python lists.

-Numpy does not natively support *ragged* arrays, but they are often used in science, which is why formats like HDF5 and Zarr do support them, and Darr does too.
-Often encountered use cases include (multidimensional) data that has been recorded intermittently, think of acoustic monitoring where only interesting sound events of varying duration are saved, or event-related episodes in long-term neural recordings.
-An alternative would be to save each subarray in a separate file, but this can become unwieldy and inefficient when the size of the subarrays is comparatively small and their number very high.
+Numpy does not natively support *ragged* arrays, but they are often used in science, which is why formats like HDF5 and Zarr do support them, and Darr does so too.
+Often-encountered use cases include (multidimensional) data that has been recorded intermittently, think of acoustic monitoring where only interesting sound events of varying duration are saved, or event-related episodes in long-term neural recordings.
+You could save each subarray in a separate file, but this may become unwieldy and inefficient when the size of the subarrays is comparatively small and their number very high.

 Creating a RaggedArray